Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Sc-smoothness, Sc-splicings, and Polyfolds

+into subsets such that the embeddings $X_{k+1}\to X_k$ are continuous and $X_\infty$ is dense in every subset $X_k$.
+Since in an ep-groupoid the object set $X$ and the morphism set ${\bf X}$ are M-polyfolds, they are both equipped with filtrations.
+The source and the target maps are local sc-diffeomorphisms, hence they preserve the levels of the filtrations.
+Consequently, the filtration of the object set $X$ induces the filtration on the orbit space $\abs{X}$, namely,

-An sc-smooth functor $F:X\to Y$ between two ep-groupoids is called an {\bf equivalence} if it possesses the following properties. \begin{itemize} \item[(1)] $F$ is a local sc-diffeomorphism on objects as well as on morphisms. \item[(2)] The induced map $\abs{F}:\abs{X}\to \abs{Y}$ between the orbit spaces is an sc-homeomorphism. \item[(3)] For every $x\in X$, the map $F$ induces a bijection $G_x\rightarrow G_{F(x)} $ between the isotropy groups. \end{itemize}
+} An sc-smooth functor $F:X\to Y$ between two ep-groupoids is called an {\bf equivalence} if it possesses the following properties. \begin{itemize} \item[(1)] $F$ is a local sc-diffeomorphism on objects as well as on morphisms. \item[(2)] The induced map $\abs{F}:\abs{X}\to \abs{Y}$ between the orbit spaces {is a homeomorphism.} \item[(3)] For every $x\in X$, the functor $F$ induces an isomorphism ${\bf G}(x)\rightarrow {\bf G}(F(x)) $ between the isotropy groups. \end{itemize} {Let us note that (1)-(3) implies that $|F|(|X_m|)\subset |X_m|$ and that $|F|:|X_m|\rightarrow |X_m|$ is a homeomorphism for all $m\geq 0$.}